niko63/enterprise-modeling-platform/README.md

-# sirius-web-modeling-platform
+# Modeling web-platform

-Welcome to the sirius-web platform modeling.
+Welcome to the Modeling web-platform.
+It offers several modelling languages for modelling an organisation from different perspectives (decision-making, organisational, etc.).
+It is based on the Sirius Web framework.
+Languages will be added as development and corrections progress.

 ## Overview

-This tool allows you to make diferent enterprise models such as:
+Current version allows you to make diferent enterprise models such as:
 * Grai Grid: model to represent the decisional aspect of an organisation.
 This model includes Grai network
 * Grai network: a sub-model of a grid that describes precisely a decisional activity.
 * Actigram: model to represent  a process according to specific modeling object